 With a research base growing in support of the positive associations between school belonging and outcomes in education and health, the current research adds to the evidence base that the promotion of good school belonging should be a focus within educational settings.
 Information on specific interventions to increase belonging is growing (Allen et al., 2021) but remains limited (Slaten et al., 2016).
 However, this should not diminish our aim to increase school belonging for young people, especially for vulnerable groups.
 In line with definitions of belonging and the qualitative results from the current study, education settings should focus on the following aspects.

 Friendships and peer relationships.
-This includes ensuring that young people experience positive interactions with peers and relationships that remain overtime, as consistent with the belonging hypothesis (Baumeister & Leary, 1995).
+This includes ensuring that young people experience positive interactions with peers and have relationships that remain overtime, as consistent with the belonging hypothesis (Baumeister & Leary, 1995).
 For looked after children it should be considered that having supportive peer relationships sometimes can still lead to higher school belonging.
-To support peer relationships, schools can provide relationships education as part of a whole school curriculum and offer additional interventions targeting social skills, or providing peer support and mentoring (Anna Freud Centre, n.d.; DeLuca et al., 2018).
+To support peer relationships, schools can provide relationship education as part of a whole school curriculum and offer additional interventions targeting social skills, or providing peer support and mentoring (Anna Freud Centre, n.d.; DeLuca et al., 2018).
 Building social skills may be particularly important for young people in foster care to allow them to build and maintain high quality relationships (DeLuca et al., 2018).